Texas' surplus money could preserve parks

-A proposed state bill calls for the creation of the Texas Land and Water Conservation Fund, which would use excess money to expand public parks and preserve water resources.
+A proposed state bill calls for the creation of a Texas Land and Water Conservation Fund, which would use surplus money to expand public parks and preserve water resources.

-Driving the news: Republican State Rep. Justin Holland of Rockwall filed House Bill 3165 this month to take $2 billion from Texas' rainy day fund, which is expected to reach $27.1 billion in the next budget, to create the fund.
+Driving the news: Republican state Rep. Justin Holland of Rockwall filed House Bill 3165 this month to take $2 billion from Texas' rainy-day fund, which is expected to reach $27.1 billion in the next two-year budget, to create the fund.

 Why it matters: Texas ranks 35th in the nation for state park acreage per capita and is predicted to be unable to keep up with water demands for a growing population in the coming decades.